alba-contfern/pKa_sort/README.md

 pip install pysimplegui==5.0.4
 ```

 Note: this is the version of the package that was used to build this interface, it could potentially work with other versions of this package.
+This interface can be used separately from the code and the code can also be used without this interface.